hamzakhalil798/Baby-Cry-Classification/README.md

 ## Sound Classification Problem

+- This is a Machine Learning Approach towards Sound Classification

 - Classifying the cry of a baby into 4 classes namely:  Hunger , Tiredness, Discomfort , Belly pain

 - You can apply this to your own custom Dataset for any kind of Sound Classification